 Easily calculate the pressure of any individual gas in a mixture using total pressure and mole fractions with Dalton's Law.

 Dalton's Law of Partial Pressures states that in a mixture of non-reacting gases, the total pressure exerted is equal to the sum of the partial pressures of the individual gases.
+This principle is a cornerstone of gas behavior and is essential for understanding mixtures in various scientific fields.

 The mathematical expression is: